-Payments on the Securities Based on the Worst Performing of the Russell 2000® Index and the EURO STOXX 50® Index Principal at Risk Securities index; alteration of method of calculation:

-to the final observation date shall be paid on the maturity date; provided further that if, due to a market disruption event or otherwise, any observation date with respect to either underlying index is postponed so that it falls less than two business days prior to the scheduled coupon payment date or maturity date, as applicable, the coupon payment date or maturity date, as applicable, shall be postponed to the second business day following the observation date as postponed, by which date the index closing value of each underlying index has been determined.
+Payments on the Securities Based on the Worst Performing of the S&P 500® Index, the Russell 2000® Index and the EURO STOXX 50® Index to a market disruption event or otherwise, any observation date with respect to any underlying index is postponed so that it falls less than two business days prior to the scheduled coupon payment date or maturity date, as applicable, the coupon payment date or maturity date, as applicable, shall be postponed to the second business day following the observation date as postponed, by which date the index closing value of each underlying index has been determined.
 In any of these cases, no adjustment shall be made to any contingent monthly coupon payment made on that postponed date.
-Discontinuance of an underlying If any underlying index publisher discontinues publication of the relevant underlying index and such underlying index publisher or another entity (including MS & Co.) publishes a successor or substitute index that the calculation agent determines, in its sole discretion, to be comparable to the discontinued index (such index being referred to herein as the "successor index"), then any subsequent index closing value for the discontinued index will be determined by reference to the published value of such successor index at the regular weekday close of trading on any index business day that the index closing value for such underlying index is to be determined.
+If any underlying index publisher discontinues publication of the relevant underlying index and such underlying index; alteration underlying index publisher or another entity (including MS & Co.) publishes a successor or substitute index that the calculation agent determines, in its sole discretion, to be comparable to the discontinued index (such index being referred to herein as the "successor index"), then any subsequent index closing value for the discontinued index will be determined by reference to the published value of such with respect to the final observation date shall be paid on the maturity date; provided further that if, due